aniketpoojari/NYC-Taxi-Trip-Duration-Prediction/README.md

 In this competition, we are challenged to build a model that predicts the total ride duration of taxi trips in New York City.

 ## Experimentation
+- Check notebooks folder to look at all the Exploratory Data Anlaysis Done
 - Check notebooks folder to see all the experientation done before creating the final pipeline

 ## Pipeline